plamut/Patterns/docs/patterns/tooltip.rst

 By default, the tooltip disappears when the cursor is moved off the element or the triggering element is clicked.
-If this is not desired behaviour, there is the option to have a 'sticky' tooltip.
+If this is not desired behaviour, there is the option to have a *sticky* tooltip.
 This only disappears when a close button on the tooltip is clicked.
 When the sticky option is chosen, the close button will be inserted for you automatically.